 Verizon has saved more than $5 million.
 Yale University stands to put away $400,000 annually.
 Washington Mutual saves $3 million each year.
 How did these organizations do it?
 Simple.
 They shut off their computers.

-It’s an often-forgot-about option to save big on energy, so it’s time to look at computer power management software and how it can help you cut back.
+It’s an often-forgot-about option to save big on energy, so it’s time to look at computer power nagement software and how it can help you cut back.
 Power management software simplifies the implementation of computer power management policies across PC networks.
 The software can monitor how long PCs stay on while inactive, PC shutdown time, and when PCs need to power up for updates.

 To put things in perspective, computers and monitors are the largest single source of plug load power consumption in most office buildings.
-Almost half of all employees who use computers don’t shut them down at the end of the day, according to 1E, a provider of power management software.
+Almost half of all employees who use computers don’t shut them down at the end of the day, according to 1E, a provider of power nagement software.
 In the United States, more than $2.8 billion in PC power are wasted every year.
 And computers often account for 10 to 20 percent of total building power use.
 Implementing power management software, however, can cut computer power consumption by up to 80 percent, according to a March 2009 report conducted by the Alliance to Save Energy and 1E.
 That translates to savings of $25 to $75 per computer.

 Free vs. Paid Software